In the Dust of the Stars

 DEFA jumped into the sci-fi game in fine style with 1960’s The Silent Star, and would return to the genre intermittently over the next twenty years.
-Director Gottfried Kolditz, who was most known for music-based films and Westerns, (yes, DEFA made Westerns, and I’ll be getting around to reviewing those soon), helmed two such films, starting with 1970’s Signals: A Space Adventure.
-Reportedly an East German answer to 2001, Signals was obviously enough of a success to merit returning to the well, and, in 1976, Kolditz both wrote and directed In the Dust of the Stars, a participation with Romania’s Buftea studios that, in addition to including a number of Romanian actors in the cast, made good use of Romanian locations such as the distinctly alien terrain surrounding the Berca Mud Volcanoes near the Carpathian Mountains.
+Director Gottfried Kolditz, who was most known for music-based films and Westerns, helmed two such films, starting with 1970’s Signals: A Space Adventure.
+Reportedly an East German answer to 2001: A Space Odyssey, Signals was obviously enough of a success to merit returning to the well, and, in 1976, Kolditz both wrote and directed In the Dust of the Stars, a participation with Romania’s Buftea studios that, in addition to including a number of Romanian actors in the cast, made good use of Romanian locations such as the distinctly alien terrain surrounding the Berca Mud Volcanoes near the Carpathian Mountains.

 Another thing that should be noted about the Cynro crew is their dress sense.
 And I refer to it collectively, because in most cases their outfits, though changed frequently, all match.
 In addition to their powder blue flight suits and bright orange astronaut gear, there seems to be a set of his-and-hers togs for every occasion.
-This includes the rust colored, flare-legged leather jumpsuits they wear for partying, as well as some body-hugging polyester numbers that prove that, no matter how advanced the inhabitants of Cynro may be, they still haven’t conquered the problem of cameltoe.
-When left to their own sartorial devices, the individual crew members’ tastes tend to veer pleather-ward, most deliciously in an ensemble I like to refer to as “The Stinger”, worn by female crew member Illik: a wet-look, head-to-toe, black-and-bright-yellow affair that she finishes off with a pair of six-inch platforms.
+This includes the rust colored, flare-legged leather jumpsuits they wear for partying, as well as some body-hugging polyester numbers.
+When left to their own sartorial devices, the individual crew members’ tastes tend to veer pleather-ward, most deliciously in an ensemble I like to refer to as “The Stinger,” worn by female crew member Illik: a wet-look, head-to-toe, black-and-bright-yellow affair that she finishes off with a pair of six-inch platforms.
 Honorable mention should also go to Suko’s black leather overalls worn over a red turtleneck.
 The ABBA-liciousness of all of this makes the crew look more prepared for performing at Eurovision than undertaking an expedition to a faraway planet, and insures that In the Dust of the Stars, while quite homely overall, is at least never dull to look at.

 And it is at this point that I must address the music in In the Dust of the Stars, because, while the movie is otherwise professionally mounted in every sense, the score has a weird, distinctly homemade feel to it.
-In fact, the theme song sounds like a fledgling bedroom recording made by two over-earnest pubescent indie girls — and things actually kind of go downhill from there.
+The theme song sounds like a fledgling bedroom recording made by two over-earnest indie girls.
 A string theme used during the party sequence is actually okay, and there are a couple of fairly anonymous stabs at minimalist electro-disco, but, aside from that, a lot of the rest is comprised of aimless Casio noodling and proggy sounding guitar explorations which are often somewhat muddily recorded.
-To put a finer point on it: Remember that stoner roommate you had that one time who, while you were at work making a living, spent the day fiddling around with his little home studio set-up?
+Remember that stoner roommate you had that one time who, while you were at work making a living, spent the day fiddling around with his little home studio set-up?
 And remember the great lengths you went to never, ever have to “check out” any of the musical products of that fiddling?
 Well, if you had done, I wager that it would have sounded a lot like the soundtrack to this movie.
 So, good on you.

-Ultimately, the question for Akala and her crew boils down to the very Kirk-ian one of whether they should interfere in the affairs of Tem 4 — and thus involve their own planet in an interplanetary incident — or just turn their backs and let matters take their course.
-After all, as Akala — who has apparently somehow managed to read Marx while on Cynro — intimates, the occupiers’ system contains within it the seeds of its own destruction.
+Ultimately, the question for Akala and her crew boils down to the very Kirk-ian one of whether they should interfere in the affairs of Tem 4 or just turn their backs and let matters take their course.
+After all, as Akala intimates, the occupiers’ system contains within it the seeds of its own destruction.
 But is it right to, through inaction, condemn the Turi to the amount of hardship they must suffer during whatever amount of time it takes for the inevitable turnaround to take place?
-I won’t give away the answer.
-I’ll just say that the process of arriving at it involves lots of explosions, hundreds of rioting extras, and cheesy-looking futuristic tanks fashioned from old industrial farming equipment.
+The process of arriving at an answer involves lots of explosions, hundreds of rioting extras, and cheesy-looking futuristic tanks fashioned from old industrial farming equipment.